blackcrowX/Data_Analytics_Portfolio/Project_II/README.md

 ## Conclusion

 In conclusion, this data analysis and visualisation project utilized PostgreSQL and Tableau to explore COVID-19 data.
-The project involved preprocessing the data, loading it into PostgreSQL, and creating visualisations in Tableau.

-The data was preprocessed by splitting the initial DataFrame into separate DataFrames for COVID-19 deaths and vaccinations, with the date column formatted correctly.
-The DataFrames were loaded into PostgreSQL by creating tables and importing the data.
-A view was created to combine relevant data for vaccinations and rolling counts of vaccinated people.

-In Tableau, visualisations were created including KPI table views, location diagrams, bar charts by continents, and cases charts showing new cases and total cases over time.
-These visualisations were integrated into a final dashboard, providing a comprehensive view of the data.

-The findings and visualisations were shared through Tableau Public, enabling wider access to the analysis results and fostering interactive exploration.

-Overall, this project demonstrated the power of data analysis and visualisation in extracting insights from COVID-19 data.
-It showcased the capabilities of PostgreSQL and Tableau in analyzing and communicating complex datasets effectively.
+We were able to answer our objective as following:

+-

+-

+-

+-

+-